fgonzalezberro/fgonzalezberro/README.md

 ## **About me 👨‍💻**

-My name is Francisco González 👋 , I'm 27 years old 🗓️  and I'm a uruguayan 🇺🇾 coffee killer ☕😋.
-I really love programming and everything related to technology 👨‍💻, I'm always learning new things 🤪.
+👋🏼 My name is Francisco González , I'm a 27 years old coffee snob from Uruguay.
+I really love programming and constantly learning new skills, specially if they are technology related.

-My passion?
+My true passion?
 Boca Juniors 💙💛⚽.

-I'm currently working in a uruguayan software factory called ISA 💻 as a software developer.
-My roles in the company are: fixing bugs 🐛🔍, implementing improvements 🔧 and developing quality software 🖥️.
+I'm currently working as a software developer in a company based here in Uruguay called ISA.
+My roles there are: fixing bugs, making improvements and developing quality software.

-In the near future i will attach my personal website with my projects so you can contact me if you want 🌐.
+In the near future I will attach my personal website with my portfolio so you can contact me if you want.

-Cheers 🍻
+Cheers 🍻✌

 <br/>